krolow/cv/cv/cv-vinicius-krolow.md

 * to help with implementantion/development of tools to ensure quality and speedup the development;
 * to be a technical evangelist to spread the company name;

-**Some parts of stack used to automated tools in company:** Node.js, Coffescript, Riak, Angular.js, MongoDB, Microservices
+**Stack:** Node.js, Coffescript, Riak, Angular.js, MongoDB, Microservices

 ####Full Stack Software Developer - Freelance (February 2014 - current)